-Whether it’s a third-grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary research for an AP course, every student at McDonogh School finds a warm welcome in the libraries.
-Directed by caring, knowledgeable professionals who understand the many needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the current and emerging demands on learners, K-12.
+Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary research for an AP course, every student at McDonogh School finds a warm welcome in the libraries.
+Directed by caring, knowledgeable professionals who understand the many needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the present and emerging demands on learners, PK-12.

 On any given day one can find children of all ages talking with each other, with librarians, and with their teachers about books, classes, yesterday’s game, or where they are heading to college.
 The library is a place where relationships are formed and nurtured.